sabourke/prefactor-1/docs/source/target.rst

 - clipping potentially A-Team affected data (``ateamcliptar``).
 - interpolate, average (to 8 seconds and 2 channels per subband), and concatenate target data into chunks of ten subbands (``dpppconcat``).
 These chunks are enforced to be equidistant in frequency.
 Missing data will be filled back and flagged.
 - wide-band statistical flagging (``aoflag``).
-- remove chunks with more than 50\% flagged data (``check_unflagged``).
-- identify fully flagged antennas (``check_bad_antennas``).
-- feed back results so that they can be ingested into the LTA (``make_msfiles_metadata``).

-Now the data is prepared and cleaned of the majority of bad data.
+At the end of this stage, the data are prepared and cleaned of the majority of bad data.
+They are now ready for calibration.

 Phase-only self-calibration
 ---------------------------
 These steps aim for deriving a good first guess for the phase correction into the direction of the phase center (direction-independent phase correction).
-Once this is done, the data is ready for further processing with direction-dependent calibration techniques, using software like `factor`_ or `killMS`_ or other generic pipeline (e.g., to exploit the content of the long-baseline data).
+Once this is done, the data are ready for further processing with direction-dependent calibration techniques, using software like `factor`_ or `killMS`_ or other generic pipelines (e.g., to exploit the content of the long-baseline data).

 - download global sky model for the target field automatically (``sky_tar``).
-- interpolate flagged data and perform direction-independent phase-only calibration (diagonal terms) within a limited baseline range (by default, baselines for the core and remote stations only), using the filter (``gsmcal_dysco``).
+- interpolate flagged data and perform direction-independent phase-only calibration (diagonal terms) within a limited baseline range (by default, baselines for the core and remote stations only), using the filter (``gsmcal``).
+- remove chunks with more than the given threshold fraction of flagged data (``check_unflagged``).
+- identify fully flagged antennas (``check_bad_antennas``).
+- apply the direction-independent phase-only calibration solutions and average to the values set by ``avg_freqresolution_concat`` and ``avg_timeresolution_concat`` (``apply_phase`` or ``apply_tec``).

+All solutions are stored in the h5parm file format.
+The apply step also incorporates full `Dysco`_ compression to save disk space.
+The fully calibrated data are stored in the DATA column.

-The phase solutions derived from the preparation step are now collected and loaded into **LoSoTo** to provide diagnostic plots:
+The phase solutions derived from the preparation step are collected and loaded into **LoSoTo** to provide diagnostic plots:

 - ``ph_freq??``: matrix plot of the phase solutions with time for a particular chunk of target data, where both polarizations are colorcoded.
     .. image:: ph_freq.png